fable-compiler/fable-compiler.github.io/docs/docs/javascript/build-and-run.md

 When changes are made to your F# code, Fable will recompile it and Vite will reload the page.

+In watch mode Fable will also compile code behind `#if DEBUG` compiler directives.

 ## Build for production

 The following command will build your application for production using Fable and then ask Vite to bundle it.